project-gemmi/gemmi/docs/utils.rst

   2W1I 146.58

 The option ``-O`` is used to make gemmi-grep faster.
-With this option the program finds only the first occurence of the tag in file.
+With this option the program finds only the first occurrence of the tag in file.
 Note that if the file has only one block (like mmCIF coordinate files) and the tag is specified without wildcards then we cannot have more than one match anyway.